RustCrypto/utils/cmov/README.md

 - [x] `aarch64` (`CSEL`)

-On other target architectures, a "best effort" portable fallback implementation based on bitwise arithmetic is used instead.
-However, we cannot guarantee that this implementation generates branch-free code.
+On other target architectures, a "best effort" portable fallback implementation based on bitwise arithmetic is used instead, augmented with tactical usage of `core::hint::black_box` based on past analysis of the generated assembly.

-It's possible to extend constant-time guarantees to other CPU  architectures.
-Please open an issue with your desired CPU architecture if this interests you.
+However, we cannot guarantee that this implementation generates branch-free code, especially on hypothetical future rustc versions which introduce new optimizations.

+Please [open an issue] if you notice non-constant-time CPU instructions (e.g. branches, secret-dependent address calculations) being generated and we will treat it as a security issue and do our best to find a solution.

+You can also open an issue to request first-class support for native predication instructions on other architectures we don't currently support.

+### `x86` / `x86_64` notes

+Intel has confirmed that all extant CPUs implement the CMOV family of instructions in constant-time, and that this property will hold for future Intel CPUs as well.

+## ⚠️ Security Warning

+The implementation contained in this crate has never been independently audited!
+USE AT YOUR OWN RISK!

+Below are security issues this crate has experienced in the past:

+- [RUSTSEC-2026-0003]: Non-constant-time code generation on ARM32 targets

 ## Minimum Supported Rust Version (MSRV) Policy